 The Royal Palace in Phnom Penh was beautiful.
 Through the madness of ticket queues (one for Cambodians, one for visitors), Cindy and I somehow emerged the the very first people to enter compound, and for a precious few moments, we had the palace to ourselves.
 Advertisements

 They were building the train before our eyes.
 A bamboo tray as big as a queen size bed, four steel train wheels, and a simple motor that might have belonged on a motorbike.
 In less than a minute, our ride was ready.
-Cindy and I boarded and sat in the tray.
-We turned, and our tuk tuk driver gave a wry smile.
-“Have fun!” he encouraged.
+This was going to be insane…

 Stone sentinels stood on guard, their watch lasting nearly a thousand years.
 They growled with fierce monkey heads, armed with swords, helmeted and armoured in stone scales.
 Apsara, Angkor dancers, added their watch over the temples.